Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **Pack Tactics** (Guess)
-> Increases the damage of all Champions by 100% for every Kobold in the formation, including Spurt.
+> Increases the damage of all Champions by `$(not_buffed amount)%` for every Kobold in the formation, including Spurt.
->
-> While in Spirit form:
-> - Base multiplier increased by 100%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>